 Why is Apple launching the Apple SIM?

-It’s a logical next step that Apple would be looking into expanding their market share and becoming a service provider as well as manufacturer of mobile phones.
+The Apple SIM represents what, to many, appears to be the next logical next step, that Apple would be looking to take.
+It would lead them into expanding their business in to new markets, exactly as the iPhone did.
+Apple could become a service provider as well as manufacturer of mobile phones.

-While there are many different reasons for why this is the current case, the biggest factor slowing the uptake of this is the simple fact that consumers are not interested in the hassle or expense of signing up for secondary SIM cards.
+Most iPhones are connected to cellular networks.
+That’s not true of most iPads.
+There are many different reasons for why this is the case.
+The biggest factor slowing the uptake of this feature is the fact that consumers are not interested in the hassle or expense of signing up for secondary SIM cards.

 Are network carriers interested in the Apple SIM feature?